Who Do You Think You Are? Modern Identities Between Genes and Rebirths, India c. 1950s - 1980s

 3025 Walnut Street

 What makes us who we are?
 Is it our genes?
-Or is it in fact our memories?
-Projit Bihari Mukharji will discuss how, in newly-independent India two new sciences, genetics and parapsychology, both tried to answer this question in their distinctive ways.
-At the time both the disciplines were themselves also struggling to define their identities.
-Even as the quests for disciplinary identities were interlaced with the quest to define human identities scientifically, their political resonances with identity politics and nation-building were too obvious to ignore.
-As scientists, their methods and their questions moved between these various levels; scientific questions about human identity also became questions about the identity of science itself.
+Or is it our memories?
+Projit Bihari Mukharji will discuss how, in newly-independent India, two new sciences, genetics and parapsychology, tried to answer this question in their distinctive ways.
+At the time, both disciplines were also struggling to define their identities.
+Even as this search for disciplinary identity was interlaced with the quest to define human identity scientifically, their role in identity politics and nation-building was too obvious to ignore.
+As scientists, from each discipline tested their theories and refined their methods, scientific questions about human identity also became questions about the identity of science itself.

 Expert faculty from the University of Pennsylvania shed light on their research in the arts, humanities, and social sciences at the Penn Science Café.
 It's an evening of engaging, stimulating conversation, with a Q&A session following each talk.

 Presented by Penn Arts and Sciences in partnership with the Office of University Communications, Penn Café events are free and open to the public, but RSVPs are encouraged.
 For more information or directions, contact Amanda Mott at email@example.com.

 Menu items are available for purchase.
 Happy Hour pricing from 4–6 p.m.

 Click HERE to see a complete listing of all of the Spring 2018 Penn Science and Lightbulb Cafés.